ericwa/ericw-tools/docs/light.rst

 .. option:: -surflight_subdivide [n]

    Configure spacing of all surface lights.
-Default 128 units.
-Minimum
-   setting: 64 / max 2048.
+Default 16 units.
+Value must be between 1 and 8192.
 In the future I'd like to make this configurable per-surface-light.

-.. option:: -fastbounce
+.. option:: -emissivequality low | high

-   Use one bounce point in the middle of each face.
-For fast compilation.
+   For emissive surfaces (both direct light and bounced light), use a single point in the middle of the face (low) or subdivide the face into multiple points, which provides anti-aliased results and more shadows, at the cost of compile time.
+When using "high", you can use `surflight_subdivide` to control the point spacing for better anti-aliasing.
+Default is low.

 Output format options
 ---------------------